jjiajun/pom-token/README.md

 ## Burn 1 Token
 - Burns (permanently destroy) 1 POM token under your wallet address.
 1 POM token will be deducted from the total supply of POM too.
+- Only the owner of the contract can do this for now.

 ## Freeze
 - Prevents any token holder from making any transaction with the token contract.
+- Only the owner of the contract can do this for now.

 ## Unfreeze account
 - Enable token holders to transact with the token contract.
+- Only the owner of the contract can do this for now.

 # Requirements
 - Create a token that has mint, burn & freeze functionality